AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-windows/solving-problems/common-installer-errors.md

 sidebar_position: 2
 ---

-This article contains some of the most common errors that you can encounter during the AdGuard VPN for Windows installation, and possible ways to solve them.
+This article contains some of the most common errors you can encounter during the installation of AdGuard VPN for Windows and possible ways to solve them.

 ### Error 5: Access Denied {#error-5}

 This error occurs when there's something wrong with permissions.
-There may be several different reasons why AdGuard VPN installer doesn't have the permissions it requires to properly finish the installation process.
+There may be several different reasons why AdGuard VPN installer does not have the permissions it requires to properly finish the installation process.
 You can try the following steps:

 - Temporarily disable your antiviruses.
 Some of them may interfere with the installation, depending on the severity of their settings.